rutar-academic/rutar.org/content/writing/how-to-build-a-personal-webpage-from-scratch.md

   border-top: 2px solid gray;
 }
 ```
+Here is a quick explanation of this does.
-We want the header to be justified to the left and the navigation bar to be justified to the right.
+First, we want the header to be justified to the left and the navigation bar to be justified to the right.
 Note that `align-self: end` means that, within the grid row, we want to be placed as late as possible.
-This is important since the row has height 60 pixels, and without this argument, our header and navigation bar would be placed adjacent to the top of the screen!
-In general, `align` refers to vertical placement and `justify` refers to horizontal placement.
+This is important since the row has height 60 pixels, and without this argument, our header and navigation bar would be placed adjacent to the top of the screen!{% inline_note() %}In general, `align` refers to vertical placement and `justify` refers to horizontal placement.{% end %}
-Finally, we add a line above the `<article>` element with `border-top: 2px solid gray` to visually separate our header and navigation bar from the rest of the content.
+Finally, we add a border above the `<article>` element with `border-top: 2px solid gray` to visually separate our header and navigation bar from the rest of the content.

 ### Responsive design
 Now, our layout looks decent on a computer, but now we might have some problems on small screens!